-Ice cover in the southern part of Lake Baikal was stable until 18-19 April 2020.
-After that date the ice state was affected by and afterwards influence of several meteorological factors - wind, air temperature and precipitation-started to affect the ice state.
+230 Ice cover in the southern part of Lake Baikal was stable until 18-19 April 2020 and afterwards influence of several meteorological factors - wind, air temperature and precipitation - started to affect the ice state.

 Wind influence.
-According to data from the Kultuk meteorological station, starting from 18 April a constant Kultuk wind from the Tunka Valley blewwas blowing with an average speed varying between of 3 and -8 m/s and gusts up to 14 m/s (Fig 6).
-On 20 April the wind initiated impact led first to-ice break-up east of the ice ring region (Fig 5b).
+According to data from the Kultuk meteorological station, starting from 18 April a constant Kultuk wind from the Tunka Valley was blowing with an average speed of 3-8 m/s and gusts up to 14 m/s (Fig 6).
+On 20 April wind impact led first to ice break-up east of the ice ring region (Fig 5b).
 The next day under continuing westerly winds, the ice in the ring region itself was broken onto several ice floes (Fig 7a, 21 April 2020).
 A large ice floe "A" with a diameter of about 3 km corresponds to the initial center of the ice ring and eddy.
 As mentioned in the Introduction, this floe is thicker because eddy currents are weaker in the center of the eddy.
 During break-up this ice floe moved slightly to the north-west from its initial position.
-On 21-23 April the wind was unstable and weak and variable, so the position of the ice floes did not change much (Fig 7a-c), except some for slight compacting to the west between 21 and 315 22 April 2020.
+On 21-23 April wind was unstable and weak, so the position of the ice floes did not change much (Fig 7a-c), except some slight compacting to the west between 21 and 22 April 2020.